ziqiqiiii/AWS_Cloud_Practitioner_Essential/Module 3/Global_Infrastructure.md

 a site that Amazon CloudFront(AWS CDN) uses to store cached copies of your content closer to your customers for faster delivery.

 [Content Delivery Network Youtube video](/https://www.youtube.com/watch?v=Bsq5cKkS33I)

+---
+### Methods of Provisioning AWS
+Interact with all the AWS services through API calls **Ways to interact with AWS services**

+1. AWS Management Console
+    - web-based interface for accessing and managing AWS services.
+2. AWS Command Line Interface
+    - automate the actions that your services and applications perform through scripts.
+    - automate the actions that your services and applications perform through scripts.
+3. AWS Software Development Kits
+    - SDKs make it easier for you to use AWS services through an API designed for your programming language or platform.
+    - SDKs enable you to use AWS services with your existing applications or create entirely new applications that will run on AWS.